Tag Archives: Wood

 Most stringed instruments are made of wood that has been quarter sawn.
 Quarter sawing is a method of sawing a log that yields boards with vertical grain.

-Quarter sawing a log yields boards with vertical grain There Is No Bad Wood, Only Misunderstood Wood
+Quarter sawing a log yields boards with vertical grain

 Quartered or vertical grain boards are stronger and more stable than wood sawn off quarter.
 These are important concerns when making stringed instruments.
 The soundboards, backs and sides of stringed instruments are very thin.
 When making dulcimers I regularly work wood down to 2mm or so.
 Using quarter sawn for the fingerboard helps it stay stiff, straight and stable.